- Customer interaction can be a good thing, but inviting questions about your product/service may not be.

 Many websites allow customers to ask questions.
 This could range from simply giving visitors the opportunity to ask questions (e.g., by providing an email address), or by actively encouraging them to do so (e.g., by having a pop-up live chat box enabling an advisor to ask you whether you have any questions they can help you with).

 This can only be a good thing.
 After all, if customers need further information before deciding whether or not to make a purchase, it’s simply common sense to give them the opportunity to seek out that information, right?

-The researchers created a website for a fictitious new energy bar, which they named “ProBar” (a clever name, given that the Spanish word probar means both “to taste” and “to test”).
+The researchers created a website for a fictitious new energy bar, which they named “ProBar” (a clever name, given that the Spanish word probar means both “to taste” and “to test”)1.
 Some versions of the website invited visitors to ask questions; some did not.

-Immediately after viewing the website, the participants completed a questionnaire which asked for their opinions on the product.
+Immediately after viewing the website, the participants completed a questionnaire that asked for their opinions on the product.
 Just as you’d expect, the participants who had been invited to ask questions rated the product as tastier, healthier, more energizing, and better all-round than those who had not.
 This fits with conventional wisdom: inviting questions seems to indicate openness, honesty, credibility and caring; all values to which pretty much every brand would aspire.